 In its early days, fingerprint recognition was a skilled job and those who had this skill were known as fingerprint experts.
 These individuals knew minute details that need to be taken care of while analyzing and matching prints.
 Back then, fingerprinting was uncommon in civil space and limited to forensics and criminal identification.

 But today, we perform fingerprint scans several times a day on phones and computers.
 From swirling eyes in the fingerprint ridges and valleys through a magnification glass, we have come to instant automatic fingerprinting, which is not limited to forensic labs or criminal booking.

 Despite maintaining a stronghold in civil and consumer applications, fingerprinting is still the most popular biometric modality in law enforcement applications.
-One of its applications is background screening, which is not a criminal application but performed by the law enforcement agencies since they hold the database of criminal identities.
+One of its applications is a background screening, which is not a criminal application but is performed by law enforcement agencies since they hold the database of criminal identities.

 FBI criminal background check

 FBI background check is a service provided by the federal agency that screens an individual against any criminal record.
 These checks may screen an applicant against the agency’s database for any records of misdemeanor and felony convictions.
-Except criminal convictions, criminal non-convictions for the last seven years also screened to perform background check for federal employment, service providers, contractors, etc.
+Except for criminal convictions, criminal non-convictions for the last seven years are also screened to perform background checks for federal employment, service providers, contractors, etc.

 Children can be highly vulnerable to criminals and sex offenders.
 Depending on the jurisdiction, sex offender screening at schools can be a compliance requirement.
-Individuals are screened against regional / national database of criminals / sex offenders for up-to-date sex offender screening.
+Individuals are screened against the regional/national databases of criminals/sex offenders for up-to-date sex offender screening.

 When the FBI criminal background check gets done?